-- 1. Using the Selection tool (), select the large yellow rectangle that is the size of the page. - 2.
-Open the Appearance panel (Window > Appearance). - 3.
+- 1. Using the Selection () tool, select the large yellow rectangle that is the size of the page. - 2.
+Open the Appearance panel.
+If you don't see it, go into the Window menu and choose Appearance. - 3.
 In the Appearance panel, double-click the yellow box next to Fill.
-This will pop open the Swatches panel, as shown to the right. - In the Swatches panel, you'll see numerous colors.
+This will pop open the Swatches panel, as shown to the right. - 4.
+In the Swatches panel, you'll see numerous colors.
 We want to use a particular green color throughout this graphic.
-We'll be reusing it, so we'll make it a new color swatch.
-But first, let's get rid of the default swatches that we won't be using.
+Since we'll be reusing it, we'll make it a new color swatch.
+But first, we won't be using the default swatches, so let's get rid of them.
 At the top right of the Swatches panel, go into the panel menu () and choose Select All Unused.

-- 5. At the bottom right of the Swatches panel, click the Delete button (💼) to get rid of them.
-(It will ask you to confirm; click Yes.) - 6.
-To create our color swatch, at the top right of the Swatches panel, go into the panel menu (🔚) and choose New Swatch. - 7.
+- 5. At the bottom right of the Swatches panel, click the Delete () button to get rid of them.
+(It will ask you to confirm, click Yes.) - 6.
+To create our color swatch, at the top right of the Swatches panel, go into the panel menu () and choose New Swatch. - 7.
 In the window that opens, set the following options: